levsero/test_embed/src/apps/messenger/GUIDELINES.md

 ### Store

 Contains code for our redux store.
 Each different chunk of state can include actions, reducers and selectors.
+Any globally relevant slices will have a file in the top level store as opposed to slices for a given feature.

 ### Features

 A feature is a group of components, hooks, stores, utility functions and anything else that relates to the specific folder.

-Each feature folder should match the same folder structure as the top level for the messenger embeddable.

-This means if your feature has a component, it should be nested under a `components` folder, hooks under a `hooks` folder and so on.
+The index file should be the component that will be rendered by other components.
+If your feature has nested components, they should be nested under a `components` folder, hooks under a `hooks` folder and so on.